-Liesel Knorr President Accounting Standards Committee of Germany
+Liesel Knorr President

 Appendix - Answers to the questions of the exposure draft

 Question 1

 Are there circumstances in which taking into account the effect of the correlation between unobservable inputs (a) would not be operational (e.g. for cost-benefit reasons) or (b) would not be appropriate?
 If so, please describe those circumstances.